whatisnuclear/website/index.md

 ### Introduction to nuclear energy

 Everything around you is made up of atoms.
 In the late 1930s, it was discovered that some particularly large atoms can split in two (or *fission*), releasing a shockingly large amount of energy.
-When these atoms were arranged properly in a machine, one splitting atom can cause nearby ones to split, creating a chain reaction.
-Such a machine is called a *nuclear reactor*, and can convert the nuclear energy into electricity, shaft horsepower (for submarines, etc.), neighborhood heating, or lots of other things useful to civilization.
+When these atoms are arranged properly in a machine, one splitting atom can cause nearby ones to split, creating a chain reaction.
+Such a machine is called a *nuclear reactor*, and can convert the nuclear energy into electricity, shaft horsepower (for submarines, etc.), building heating, desalinated water, and lots of other things useful to civilization.
 Today, nuclear power plants worldwide produce enough electricity to power over 200 million average homes.

 ### Nuclear reactors make safe global-scale sustainable energy

 #### <span class="fa fa-sun-o fa-lg text-warning"></span> Nuclear is clean-air energy

-Because nuclear fuel is so energy-dense, it's possible to keep all the waste accounted for and out of the biosphere, in strong contrast to fossil fuels which put much of their wastes into the air.
-Also, splitting atoms doesn't make carbon dioxide.
+Because nuclear fuel contains so much more energy in a small mass than anything else, it's possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil fuels which dump much of their wastes into the air and our lungs.
+Additionally, splitting atoms doesn't make carbon dioxide, so nuclear energy is a solution to climate change.

 #### <span class="fa fa-cog fa-spin fa-lg text-info"></span> Nuclear reactors make dependable 24-hour baseload energy

 One loading of fuel lasts 18+ months in a reactor, and they generally operate for that long non-stop.
 No cloudy days or calm nights will prevent nuclear energy from being delivered to those who depend on it.
+This can be an important complement to low-carbon but variable power sources like wind and solar.

 #### <span class="fa fa-battery-full fa-lg text-success"></span> Nuclear energy is sustainable
-We know of enough nuclear fuel resources to power the world for thousands of years with advanced reactors.
+We have enough nuclear fuel resources to power the world ten times over for hundreds of thousands of years with advanced reactors.
 Even with conventional reactors, peak uranium is far off.

 Humans use a lot of energy, and we're using more every day.
 Between 2000 and 2010, the world total energy consumption rose by an astounding 29% [1].
 Choices about our consumption of energy are fundamental